kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/vahid_ch5.md

     - When the counter reaches a certain value, the machine dispenses a soda
     - A simple FSM could be used to model this behavior, since it cannot represent memory of multiple bits
 - A **high-level state machine (HLSM)** extends FSMs with the data features to capture more complex behavior, which includes:
-    - Multibit data inputs and ouputs
+    - Multibit data inputs and outputs
     - Local storage
     - Arithmetic operations like add and compare
 - We also make the following assumptions: